 However, when given optimum conditions, they will grow stronger and healthier and yield larger crops.

 Elderberries prefer rich and moist but not waterlogged positions, with the soil pH around 5.5 and 6.5, but will tolerate a wide range of soil types, fertility, and pH levels.

 Make a hole some 50 cm (20 inches) wide and deep, add some compost and aged manure, mix with the soil, and refill the hole, leaving enough room for elderberry plants and root balls.
 If there is a danger o wind, stick a pole of suitable length and thickness into the soil.
 Plant the elderberry into the soil, press the soil firmly, tie the plant to the pole, and water thoroughly.
 And that is all.

 Elderberries respond well to fertilizers, however, they have shallow roots and digging in the fertilizers must be done carefully in order to avoid roots damage.

 Early in the spring add balanced (for example 10-10-10) fertilizer, around 50-60g for each plant's year (up to 2kg of NPK fertilizer) spread evenly under treetop area.
 Also, add some compost and/or humus and dig in carefully.
 During summer, if required, add 25-30g of balanced fertilizer for each plant's year.

 Elderberries grow many new canes each year.
 If elderberries are grown for ornamental reasons, prune them to be visually appealing and form tree or bush.

-Flowers grow on the tips of the current season's growth, often on the new, first season canes, but second season elderberry canes with good lateral development are the most fruitful.
-In the third or fourth year, older branches tend to lose vigor and strength and don't develop as many flowers as season or two earlier.
+Flowers grow on the tips of the current season's growth, often on the new, first-season canes, but second-season elderberry canes with good lateral development are the most fruitful.
+In the third or fourth year, older branches tend to lose vigor and strength and don't develop as many flowers as a season or two earlier.